mcornford/land/apps/motorcycle.md

       smart HazardGuide, you will learn exactly how you will be scored on these videos.
     image: ../assets/uploads/hazard.png
-  - title: Instant Search - No more “What was that Q about wheels..”
-    description: Or maybe you can convince your partner to watch Hazard Perception clips together?
-They are included in the app.
-No extra charges.
-With out smart HazardGuide, you will learn exactly how you will be scored on these videos.
-    image: ../assets/uploads/search.png
   - title: Quickly Revise all the Qs you found tricky before the real test
     description: Or maybe you can convince your partner to watch Hazard Perception clips together?
 They are included in the app.
 No extra charges.
 With out